apple/swift-protobuf/Documentation/PLUGIN.md

 If you've worked with Protocol Buffers before, adding Swift support is very simple: you just need to build the `protoc-gen-swift` program and copy it into any directory in your PATH.
-The protoc program will find and use it automatically, allowing you to build Swift sources for your proto files.
-You will also, of course, need to add the corresponding Swift runtime library to your project.
+The protoc program finds and uses it automatically, allowing you to build Swift sources for your proto files.
+You also, of course, need to add the corresponding Swift runtime library to your project.

 ### System Requirements